shahrilx/ACDM/README.md

-This script only run on windows OS
+This script only run on windows OS an require Python 2 and later installed.

 If you want to run this on linux you need to change the directory format inside the script according to the operating system